bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 [Picture of completed device here.]

 ## Corrosion
-:+1: The screws used in the end caps are made of 316 SS and the main body of the unit is made of anodized aluminum.
+:+1: The screws used in the end caps are made of 316 SS and the main body of the unit is made of aluminum.
 When two dissimilar metals interact in seawater, galvanic corrosion can occur.
 The metal on the lower end of the galvanic scale (aluminum in this case) will begin to corrode after an extended period of time.
 Cathodic protection is one method to mitigating the corrosion of the end caps.
 This can be done by installing an anode (commonly made of zinc).

 ## Predeployment Procedure
 The deployment plan of your OpenCTD plays a role in the sampling regime.
 - If you plan to take profiles, it should be set to sample as frequently as possible.
-- If you plan to leave the OpenCTD in the same location for several hours or days, it should be set to sample every minute to few minutes.
+- If you plan to leave the OpenCTD in the same location for several hours or days, it should be set to sample every minute to fifteen minutes.
 Doing this will increase the battery life.
 Another way to increase the battery life is by turning off the EC EZO LEDs.
 Instructions on how to do this can be found in the EZ EZO Datasheet.

 ## Deployment Procedure
 The device should be fully assembled and the proper sampling regime selected prior to reaching the study site.
 1. Confirm all sensors, plugs, bulkheads, and end caps are secure.
 2. Remove any sensor covers on the conductivity, temperature, and pressure sensors.
 3. Turn the external switch clockwise until it can turn no further.
 The unit should now turn ON.

-  - If you are using an acrylic case, the EC EZO LED should begin to alternate between green and cyan, indicating that the conductivity sensor is now sampling.
-If the EZO remains green, it is not continuously sampling and the deployment should be postponed until the proper code is uploaded.
-If the EZO is consistently flashing a red LED in between green and cyan, it is possible there is ground fault or communication error in the system and connections should be checked.
-4. If step 3 is satisfied, then you can begin deployment!
-  - If profiling with the unit, it is suggested that it be left in the top few meters of the water column for approximately five minutes to allow for equilibrium.
+If profiling with the unit, it is suggested that it be left in the top few meters of the water column for approximately five minutes to allow for equilibrium.
 Once ready to profile, bring the unit to just below the surface, and allow it to descend at a rate around 0.25 m/s (~1 fathom every 10 seconds).
 The unit is only capable of sampling at a maximum of 1 Hz, so the slower the descent the better.

-  - If planning to leave the unit at a particular site for an extended period of time, it is recommended that the user ensure that the device is properly secured and **ON** prior to leaving the site.
+If planning to leave the unit at a particular site for an extended period of time, it is recommended that the user ensure that the device is properly secured and **ON** prior to leaving the site.

 ## Recovery Procedure
 1. After recovering the unit, turn the main switch counter-clockwise until the EC EZO LEDs turn off (usually ½ to 1 rotation).
 Do not turn it any further or you may risk introducing water to the internals.
 2. Spray the unit down with fresh water if possible.
 3. If biofouling has accrued on the device, carefully remove the tape used to protect the case.
 If tape was not used to prevent biofouling, carefully use a soft bristle brush or plastic paint scraper to remove any fouling on the case.

-  - For the sensors, use a soft bristle toothbrush or sponge to remove any biofouling. **Do not use a brush on the conductivity probe head.** If biofouling in the EC probe sensing area is non-compliant, you can place the probe in a 5% HCl solution and then use cotton swabs to remove obstructions.
+For the sensors, use a soft bristle toothbrush or sponge to remove any biofouling. **Do not use a brush on the conductivity probe head.** If biofouling in the EC probe sensing area is non-compliant, you can place the probe in a 5% HCl solution and then use cotton swabs to remove obstructions.
 You can also try using freshwater or canned-air.

 4. Dry the device.
 5. Replace all sensor caps.

-6. The device can be deployed again if the user desires.
-  - If the unit is primarily used for profiling, the device is ready to go once the user decides to collect data again.
+If the unit is primarily used for profiling, the device is ready to go once the user decides to collect data again.
 If there is concern that the battery may be low, refer to the Battery Charging Procedure.

-  - If another stationary deployment is planned, the battery will likely need to be charged or replaced.
+If another stationary deployment is planned, the battery will likely need to be charged or replaced.
 This requires the user to open up the device.

 ## Battery Charging Procedure
 1. Turn off the CTD.